DIP-POLLEY/chatbox/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.
+Provides simple UI design for chat applications.
+Developers can focus more on the chat functionality rather than creating unique UI.

 ## Features

-Provides simple UI design for chat applications.
-Developers can focus more on the chat funtionality rather than creating unique UI.
 ### Sending Message
 ![img.png](img.png)